Turmeric (Curcuma longa) one has been cut open to show inside

 Honey

 Local is best: New Zealand produces some of the world’s finest honey.
-Support local beekeepers by:
+Support local beekeepers by buying from:

 What to look for: